Kn99HN/dotfiles/README.md

 # dotfiles

-These are the current dotfiles I experimenting with while learning.
+These are the current dotfiles I'm experimenting with while learning.